wwall3r/blog/src/lib/posts/making-a-website.md

 #### Static Site

 Because -- let's be honest -- the number of unfinished side projects I have is way too high.
-Let's not run a database if we can help it.
+I would rather not run a database if I can help it.

 #### Svelte/SvelteKit